The Last of the New Jersey Bondsmen

-On a rainy afternoon in April, I went to see a 71-year-old New Jersey bail bondsman named Ron Olszowy, who keeps a suburban office about fifteen miles west of Manhattan, in an unassuming brick building that also houses legal and accounting practices.
-A former president of the Professional Bail Agents of the United States, the industry’s premier trade association, Olszowy has been in business for more than forty years, and considers his work no less honorable than his neighbors’.
+On a rainy afternoon in April, I went to see a 71-year-old New Jersey bail bondsman named Ron Olszowy, who keeps a suburban office about 15 miles west of Manhattan, in an unassuming brick building that also houses legal and accounting practices.
+A former president of the Professional Bail Agents of the United States, the industry’s premier trade association, Olszowy has been in business for more than 40 years and considers his work no less honorable than his neighbors’.
 But to his dismay, New Jersey law has recently been changed to reflect a contrary view, plunging him into the most difficult period of his career.
 As of January 1, monetary bail in the state has been all but outlawed, effectively rendering its several hundred licensed bondsmen unemployed.
 Since the beginning of the year, business at Olszowy’s shop, Nationwide Bail Bonds, was off about 90 percent.
 When I arrived, I was greeted by his wife, Marge, who was heading to lunch, a yellow umbrella with a duck-head handle tucked beneath her arm.
 “It’s sad when you work so hard your whole life for something,” she said earnestly.
 “It’s heartbreaking.”

 Among those who aren’t bondsmen (or are married to them), the change in law has been widely celebrated.
 The old system, which had been on the books in one form or another since pre-Revolutionary days, required that bail be set for all felony defendants charged with sub-capital crimes.
 That was fairly standard.
 More than 40 states use a bail system, and many of them guarantee the right to bail in their constitution.
 Theoretically, this helps ensure the presumption of the innocence of the accused before trial.
 But in practice, compulsory bail can be doubly problematic.
 On one hand, courts can be forced to release dangerous defendants, as long as they can afford to pay.
 On the other, poor defendants charged with minor crimes often languish in cells, unable to muster even modest bails.
 To replace bail, New Jersey has introduced a risk-assessment rubric that incorporates the severity of a defendant’s charges and the chances he will flee.